LLC vs. Nonprofit: Everything You Need to Know

 - Hiring a board of directors/trustees

 However, the nonprofit can still apply for tax-exempt status in an effort to avoid federal corporate income tax.
 Further, many states allow nonprofit organizations to avoid sales tax and property tax.
 Tax-exemption with the IRS is known as 501(c)(3) status.

 While nonprofits are generally organized as corporations, they can also be formed as LLCs in certain states, including Delaware, California, Michigan, Minnesota, and Texas.
-While LLCs do not have tax-exempt status, a nonprofit operating as an LLC generally does so long as the LLC elects to be treated as a corporation for tax purposes.
-Furthermore, the LLC must have a nonprofit purpose, which some states simply don’t allow.
+While LLCs do not have tax-exempt status, a nonprofit operating as an LLC generally does so as long as the LLC elects to be treated as a corporation for tax purposes.
+Furthermore, the LLC must have a nonprofit purpose, which some states simply don't allow.

 For example, some states require that when a business registers as an LLC, the application must state the purpose of the business.
 Nonprofits don't have a specific economic purpose but are rather charitable organizations organized to serve the needs of the public.
 Therefore, certain states simply do not allow nonprofits to register as LLCs.
 It is important to note that on a federal level, the IRS will not give a nonprofit LLC tax-exempt status unless all of the members are tax-exempt organizations themselves.
 For example, if four tax-exempt charities come together to create a nonprofit LLC, then the LLC will benefit from federal tax exemptions.

 If you wish to have your nonprofit treated as a corporation, follow these steps: